iheck0043/filmtarsnak-test/README.md

 - Tailwind CSS for styling
 - ESLint for code quality

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.

-## 🆘 Support

-For support and questions:
-- Create an issue in the repository
-- Check the documentation
-- Review the API setup guide

----

 **Note**: Make sure to have Node.js version 20.19.4 or higher installed for optimal performance and compatibility.